polinapolina/sicss18_fairml/README.md

 The key features of this dataset are:

+* We crowdsourced human recidivism risk assessment by a thousand respondents in a vignette survey conducted via TurkPrime, a platform that integrates with Amazon’s Mechanical Turk and offers more control over the profile of respondents (crowdworkers).
 * The survey vignettes represent pre-trial defendants from Broward County, Florida, based on a dataset assembled by Jeff Larson, Surya Mattu, Lauren Kirchner, and Julia Angwin.
 2016.
 How We Analyzed the COMPAS Recidivism Algorithm.
 Technical Report.
 ProPublica. https://www.propublica.org/article/how-we-analyzed-the-compas-recidivism-algorithm
-* Crowdsourced human recidivism risk assessment by a thousand respondents in a vignette survey conducted via TurkPrime, a platform that integrates with Amazon’s Mechanical Turk and offers more control over the profile of respondents (crowdworkers).
+* The vignettes are short descriptions of the defendants, including their sex, race, age, current charge and prior convictions.
+Respondents were expected to assess whether each defendant would commit another crime within the next two years.
+* Each respondent assessed 20 vignettes.
+There are 50 versions of the questionnaire, for a total of 1000 different vignettes (defendants).
+* We selected defendants to be described in vignettes in a way to ensure diversity.
+In the survey each respondent evaluated the risk of recidivism of 20 defendants, of whom 10 were white and 10 were black.
+In each of the two racial groups, half—five defendants—did indeed recidivate, and five did not recidivate.
-* The ratio of black (African-American) to white (Caucasian) survey respondents is close to 50 : 50.
+* We placed quotas on the racial composition of our survey respondents to ensure a 50 : 50 ratio of black and white respondents.
-* The surveys were designed to represent a balanced set of defendants by race and recidivism status.

 [//]: # (script . )